erwinmaza/EMKeyboardBarTextField/README.md

 		* This means that if there are additional contraints, not owned by its immediate superview, EMKeyboardBarTextField may not work properly (may not render in the toolbar).

+## TODO

+1 Full iPad support
+2 Localization of the "dismiss" button titles.

 ## License